 When you know your current needs, you’ll be able to make educated predictions regarding future staff and resource needs.

 Identify where there is room in your budget for resource allocation.
-Then, prioritize where those resources will go first.
+Then, prioritize where those resources will go based on your businesses priorities.

 - Develop goals for company growth.